-- The "MPGs", i.e., the modalities, procedures and guidelines for the transparency framework for action and support referred to in Article 13 of the Paris Agreement, as contained in the Annex to decision 18/CMA.1. - The "ICTU guidance", i.e., the information to facilitate clarity, transparency and understanding of nationally determined contributions, referred to in decision 1/CP.21, paragraph 28, as contained in Annex I to decision 4/CMA.1.

-- The "NDC accounting guidance", i.e., the accounting for Parties' nationally determined contributions, referred to in decision 1/CP.21, paragraph 31, as contained in Annex II to decision 4/CMA.1. - The "Draft Article 6.2 guidance", i.e., the third iteration of the draft text at COP25 on matters related to Article 6 of the Paris Agreement: Guidance on cooperative approaches referred to in Article 6, paragraph 2, of the Paris Agreement, version 03, of 15 December 00:50 hrs (available at https://unfccc.int/sites/default/files/resource/DT.CMA2_i11a.v3_0.pdf).
+- The "MPGs", i.e., the modalities, procedures and guidelines for the transparency framework for action and support referred to in Article 13 of the Paris Agreement, as contained in the Annex to decision 18/CMA.1. - The "ICTU guidance", i.e., the information to facilitate clarity, transparency and understanding of nationally determined contributions, referred to in decision 1/CP.21, paragraph 28, as contained in Annex I to decision 4/CMA.1. - The "NDC accounting guidance", i.e., the accounting for Parties' nationally determined contributions, referred to in decision 1/CP.21, paragraph 31, as contained in Annex II to decision 4/CMA.1. - The "Article 6.2 guidance", i.e., the Guidance on cooperative approaches referred to in Article 6, paragraph 2, of the Paris Agreement, as contained in decision -/CMA.3.